ebd622/k8s-into/session_1.md

 4. Check logs of the created POD

-5. Run "bash" or "/bin/sh" on the çreated POD (use "kubectl exec -it ...")
+5. Run "bash" or "/bin/sh" on the created POD (use "kubectl exec -it ...")

 ### Create ConfigMaps and Secrets